flang-compiler/f18-llvm-project/flang/docs/FIRArrayOperations.md

    `array_update`/`array_amend` of a_j with a different set of index values.
    [Possible loop-carried dependence.]

+`array_update` writes an entire element in the loaded array value.
+So an `array_update` that does not change any of the arrays fetched from or updates the exact same element that was read on the current iteration does not introduce a dependence.

+`array_amend` may be a partial update to an element, such as a substring.
+In that case, there is no dependence if all the other `array_access` ops are referencing other arrays.
+In this case, we conservatively assume there may be an overlap like in s(:)(1:4) = s(:)(3:6) where s is an array of characters.

 If none of the array values overlap in storage and the accesses are not loop-carried, then the arrays are conflict-free and no copies are required.